Jatush/GTG_solution/README.md

 note:

-i have removed firebase-key.json having my personal key of firebase studio database
+I have removed firebase-key.json having my personal key of firebase studio database I have also shared video of the solution